-- 37. This step is not considered to be relevant as Mr Lilla did not gain any financial benefit as a result of his conduct.
-The amount of the financial penalty after Step 1 is therefore US\$0. - Step 2 The seriousness of the contraventions - The DFSA considers Mr Lilla's contraventions to be serious because he:
+37. This step is not considered to be relevant as Mr Muraleedharan did not gain any financial benefit as a result of his conduct.
+The amount of the financial penalty after Step 1 is therefore US\$0.

+Step 2 - The seriousness of the contraventions

-- a. instructed the SEO and the CO to open the M Accounts and the S Account with the knowledge that to do so would contravene the DFSA's Rules; - b. instructed the SEO and the CO to open the M Accounts and the S Account with the knowledge that this was not in compliance with the Firm's account opening policies and procedures; - c. acted recklessly in completely disregarding the advice of the SEO and the CO, and not acting on the advice obtained from independent external legal counsel in relation to the opening of the M Accounts and the S Account; - d. attempted to control if and when the SEO and the CO reported the opening of the M Accounts to the DFSA; and - e. held a senior position in the Firm. - 39.
-Taking the above factors into account, the DFSA considers that a financial penalty of US\$50,000 appropriately reflects the seriousness of the contraventions. - Step 3 Mitigating and aggravating factors - 40.
-In considering the appropriate level of the financial penalty, the DFSA had regard to the circumstances of this matter and the factors set out in RPP 6-6-8. - 41.
+- 38. The DFSA considers Mr Muraleedharan's contraventions to be serious because he: - a. instructed the SEO and the CO to open the M Accounts and the S Account with the knowledge that to do so would contravene the DFSA's Rules;

+- b. instructed the SEO and the CO to open the M Accounts and the S Account with the knowledge that this was not in compliance with the Firm's account opening policies and procedures; - c. acted recklessly in completely disregarding the advice of the SEO and the CO, and not acting on the advice obtained from independent external legal counsel in relation to the opening of the M Accounts and the S Account; - d. attempted to control if and when the SEO and the CO reported the opening of the M Accounts to the DFSA; and - e. held a senior position in the Firm. - 39.
+Taking the above factors into account, the DFSA considers that a financial penalty of US\$50,000 appropriately reflects the seriousness of the contraventions.

+Step 3 - Mitigating and aggravating factors

+- 40. In considering the appropriate level of the financial penalty, the DFSA had regard to the circumstances of this matter and the factors set out in RPP 6-6-8. - 41.
 The DFSA considers the following to be factors which have an aggravating effect on the contraventions: - a.
-Mr Lilla immediately dismissed the advice of the SEO and the CO that opening the M Accounts and the S Account without the completion of EDD would contravene DFSA Rules.
-Mr Lilla did not satisfy himself as to whether or not the SEO's and the CO's advice was correct: - Mr Lilla asserted his seniority, as a member of the Board of the Firm, and warned the SEO of disciplinary action if the Firm did not follow his instructions to open the M Accounts and the S Account, even though the SEO and the CO raised valid concerns about the opening of these accounts; - c.
-Mr Lilla instructed that the M Accounts and the S Account be opened in circumstances where the opening of these accounts would cause the Firm, and possibly the SEO and the CO, to commit contraventions of DFSA Rules; and - d.
-Though he received the advices after the M Accounts and the S Account were opened, Mr Lilla did not act on the independent external legal advice that the opening of the accounts would contravene DFSA Rules. - 42.
+Mr Muraleedharan immediately dismissed the advice of the SEO and the CO that opening the M Accounts and the S Account without the completion of EDD would contravene DFSA Rules.
+Mr Muraleedharan did not satisfy himself as to whether or not the SEO's and the CO's advice was correct; - b.
+Mr Muraleedharan instructed that the M Accounts and the S Account be opened in circumstances where the opening of these accounts would cause the Firm, and possibly the SEO and the CO, to commit contraventions of DFSA Rules; and - c.
+Though he received the advices after the M Accounts and the S Account were opened, Mr Muraleedharan did not act on independent external legal advice that the opening of these accounts would contravene DFSA Rules. - 42.
 The DFSA has also taken into consideration the following mitigating factors: - a.
-Mr Lilla's financial services experiences and previously unblemished disciplinary record; - b.
-Mr Lilla's subsequent acceptance of responsibility and apology for his actions; - c. the fact that Mr Lilla cooperated fully with the DFSA's investigation.
+Mr Muraleedharan's financial services experience and previously unblemished disciplinary record; - b.
+Mr Muraleedharan's subsequent acceptance of responsibility and apology for his actions; and - c. the fact that Mr Muraleedharan cooperated fully with the DFSA's investigation. - 43.
+The DFSA also acknowledges that the Firm took steps to mitigate the risks by blocking the M Accounts and the S Account and, in the case of the M Accounts, placing all cash and assets received for the benefit of these accounts into a suspense account.
+However, this action was taken by the Firm, rather than Mr Muraleedharan.
+Accordingly, the DFSA does not consider this relevant to determining the penalty imposed on Mr Muraleedharan.